debaghosh/A-Weight-Converter/README.md

 # A-Weight-Converter
-This is my first Javascript DOM mini project
+This is my first Javascript DOM mini project.
+The weights used are kilograms, pounds, grams and ounces.